 Just like with credit cards, debit cards all offer different terms and conditions.
 Some banks and credit unions might even have introductory offers, just like with credit cards.
 They may even provide a small amount of cash to start your account.

-Make sure to do plenty of research, not just on specific debit cards and credit cards, but also on the bank, credit union, and credit card issuer.
+Make sure to do plenty of research, not just on specific debit cards and credit cards, but also on the bank, credit union, or the depository institution you are getting a checking account/bank account with.

 The Risks of Debit Cards